MohamedMassaoudi-code/power_security_lib/README.md

 #**Contributing**
 Contributions are welcome!
-If you'd like to contribute to Power Security Lib, please fork the repository and submit a pull request.
+If you'd like to contribute to InfraGuardian, please fork the repository and submit a pull request.
 For more details on packaging and publishing Python projects, please see these reputable sources:

 #**Packaging Python Projects**
 Real Python: Publishing a Python Package